-After twenty years and thousands of clients, the same pattern shows up again and again.
+The same pattern shows up in my treatment room again and again.
 Different complaints, different bodies, different ages and activity levels — but the deeper cause is almost always the same.
 The pulling and stabilizing muscles across the back of the body are underbuilt.
 The front of the body has been doing too much for too long.
 And eventually, somewhere in the system, that imbalance turns into pain.
+Janda (1987a; 1987b) catalogued this pattern decades ago as upper- and lower-crossed syndrome, and it remains the cleanest framework I know for thinking about why pain in one region builds restrictions everywhere else.

 Most of my clients work in offices — or, increasingly, work from home in setups that are even worse than what they had at the office.
 They’re in demanding jobs, stressed, and their bodies carry it.
 Even the ones who go to the gym regularly tend to come in with a soft posterior chain.
 The back of the body just doesn’t get trained by default.
 You have to do it on purpose.